LaurenceTimothyMGarcia/ShaderBaker/README.md

 # ShaderBaker
 A Blender3D tool that automates the baking process.
 Helps with objects with multiple shaders that need to be baked onto an image.

-This tool is still currently in production.

 # Description
 This tool is built to automate the baking process for objects with multiple materials.
 With a click of a button, users can add image texture nodes to all materials of a selected object, then apply a UV map of their choice, and bake it into the settings.